untyper/mouse_poll/README.md

 # mouse_poll
-C++ class for capturing mouse input
+C++ class for capturing mouse input in Windows